 In this course, we'll use the gulp-cli

-command.
-The following versions will be used in this course:
+We will use the following versions in this course:

 npx gulp --version